Monk Botanical Gardens seeks funding from Weston as naming controversy lingers

 After digging in for several weeks, the board released a statement on Wednesday that apologized for the move.
 The board also reversed the decision to rename the facility as Wausau Botanic Gardens, and said the Monk name would be restored.

-But the move now appears to be temporary.
+The statement only prompted more speculation that the change would be temporary.
 Late Wednesday WSAW-TV quoted board member Paul David as saying “Transitioning to an updated name that includes ‘Robert W. Monk’ will require careful consideration and support.
 Until that is achieved, ‘Monk Botanical Gardens’ will be the name.”

-Wausau Pilot reached out to David and Howard on Thursday but did not receive a response by press time.
-This story will be updated when a response is received.
+David, in an email to Wausau Pilot late Friday afternoon, confirmed that the Monk name will indeed stay in place.

+“The only name revisions being considered are those that would result in the full name of the Founder ‘Robert W. Monk’ being added to the name,” David wrote.
+“If that does not happen, the name remains Monk Botanical Gardens.”

-In the Facebook group “Save Robert Monk’s Garden,” reaction has been sharply critical.
+Thousands of people have jointed the Facebook group “Save Robert Monk’s Garden,” where reaction has been sharply critical.
 Thousands of people have joined the group and signs showing support for the Monk name have cropped up at homes and businesses throughout the Wausau area.

 Some critics are openly wondering why the Gardens no longer has a horticulturist on staff, a position that was eliminated in November 2023, while at the same time seeking a development director with a salary range between $75,000 and $85,000.
 Others say the Gardens have strayed far from Monk’s vision for the property, with an plan to add amenities such as a beer garden, outdoor performance area and large visitor center with a coffee shop and gift shop.

-Note: Editor’s note: This story has been updated to include comments from Monk Gardens Board of Directors members.